kesiev/stampadia/docs/CODEX.md

   - **The Great Old Ones**: Beat the boss before being corrupted by madness.
   - **The Kidnapping**: Fight the boss, free the kidnapped, and return it.
   - **The Lost Item**: Return an item to NPC and unlock the boss and fight.
+  - **The Missing Familiar**: Find the familiar to get your missing skill back and kill the boss.
   - **The Missing Key**: Find the key and beat the boss.
   - **The Moral Compass**: Do good or bad things and trigger a different ending.
   - **The Necromancer**: Someone is trying to bring the evil back.